Empirical evidence for the spherical shape of Earth: Visibility of distant objects on Earth's surface

-On a flat Earth without obstructions, the ground itself would never obscure distant objects; it would be possible to see all the way to the edge of the world.
+On a completely flat Earth without obstructions (mountains, hills, valleys or volcanos), the ground itself would never obscure distant objects.
 A spherical surface has a horizon which is closer when viewed from a lower altitude.
 In theory, a person standing on the surface with eyes 1.8 m above the ground can see the ground up to about 4.79 km away, but a person at the top of the Eiffel Tower at 273 m can see the ground up to about 58.98 km away.

 This phenomenon permits a way of confirming that Earth's surface is locally convex: If the degree of curvature is determined to be the same everywhere on Earth's surface, and that surface was determined to be large enough, the constant curvature would show that Earth is spherical.
 In practice, this method is not reliable because of variations in atmospheric refraction, which is how much the atmosphere bends light traveling through it.
 Refraction can give the impression that Earth's surface is flat, curved more convexly than it is, or even that it is concave (this is what happened in various trials of the Bedford Level experiment).

 The phenomenon of variable atmospheric bending can be seen when distant objects appear to be broken into pieces or even turned upside down.
 This is often seen at sunset, when the Sun's shape is distorted, but has also been photographed happening to ships, and has caused the city of Chicago to appear normally, upside down, and broken into pieces from across Lake Michigan (from where it is normally below the horizon).

 When the atmosphere is relatively well-mixed, the visual effects generally expected of a spherical Earth can be observed.
 For example, ships travelling on large bodies of water (such as the ocean) disappear over the horizon progressively, such that the highest part of the ship can still be seen even when lower parts cannot, proportional to distance from the observer.
 Likewise, in the days of sailing ships, a sailor would climb up a mast to see farther.
 The same is true of the coastline or mountain when viewed from a ship or from across a large lake or flat terrain.
+In certain places, the curvature is visible via fixed objects.
+This includes the 23 mi Lake Pontchartrain Causeway visible from a Metairie hotel, and the 85 pylons carrying 15 mi of powerlines over Lake Pontchartrain, visible from I-10 Bonnet Carré Spillway Bridge.